To Grandmother's House We Go: Plot

 Eddie and Rhonda reluctantly raise the ransom money by pawning the contents of packages which Eddie is supposed to be delivering.
-Staff at the pawnshops become suspicious and alert police.
+Staff at the pawnshops become suspicious and alert the police.
 Believing they are known criminals Harvey and Shirley, Detective Gremp (Stuart Margolin) writes out a warrant for their arrest.

 Everyone makes it to the skating rink in Edgemont, although tensions are rising between both couples.
 When Harvey reveals that they are not going to their grandmother's house, the twins run off.
-They encounter the park's Santa Claus, who has a horse and carriage made up to look like reindeer and Santa's sleigh.
+They encounter the park's Santa Claus, who has two horses and carriage made up to look like reindeers and Santa's sleigh.
 The twins race off in the carriage, still trying to reach their grandmother's house.
 The horses gallop towards a steep ravine, and Eddie is forced to use his cowboy skills to rescue the girls.
 Unbeknownst to Eddie and the girls, they have actually stopped right outside the home of the girls' great-grandmother, Mimi (Florence Paterson).

 Just as everything settles down, Detective Gremp and one of his officials arrives to arrest Eddie and Rhonda, still believing they are the thieves.
 Although Shirley tries to take the opportunity to flee, Harvey feels bad and confesses everything, and they are arrested.

 Gremp agrees to bring Eddie, Rhonda and the girls back to the city with him, so Eddie can be back in time to be able to have a chance at winning the lottery with the ticket he bought.
 He promises to split what he wins between Rhonda and the girls, and has the girls spin the prize wheel for him.
 He ends up winning the jackpot.
 Afterward, they give all the people their parcels back, and everybody is happy spending Christmas together.